dobots/aim/install.md

       return NULL;
     }

-As you can see the generated code suddenly uses concepts that only mean something in YARP, such as an object called the "Bottle".
+As you can see the generated code suddenly uses concepts that only mean something in YARP, such as an object called the **Bottle**.
 You do not need to know anything about these if you are just using the function readInput(), which is exactly what is meant by AIM allowing you to write middleware-agnostic code.
 The other parts of the code also appear in the generated header file (not shown).
 The \#pragma statements for example are transformed into comments and meant for author, copyright, date, and license information in the header.
-The "module" keyword translates into a namespace.
+The **module** keyword translates into a namespace.

 ## Installation
 The installation boils down to make and sudo make install after cloning the github repositories, and setting an environmental variable.